-Introduction
+1. Introduction

 The development of biodegradable elastomers has increasingly become important in biomedical applications.
-Elastomers have gained popularity because they can provide stability and structural integrity within a mechanically dynamic environment without irritation to the hosting tissues ^{1,2} whilst elastomers exhibit mechanical properties similar to that of soft tissues 2-5.
-Biodegradable elastomers can be important materials for a wide variety of medical applications including drug-delivery and tissue regeneration, where (cell seeded) constructs are designed to aid or replace damaged or diseased tissue 2-4.
-Examples of applications for elastomeric biodegradable biomaterials are small diameter vascular grafts ^{6,7} and nerve conduits 8-10.
-Current biodegradable elastomers include poly(glycerol-co-sebacate) 2, poly(citric-co-diol) 4, star-poly-ε-caprolactone-co-D,L-lactide) ^{5,11}, poly(tri-methylene carbonate-co-ε-caprolactone) 12, and poly(tri-methylene carbonate-co-D,L-lactide) 13.
+Elastomers have gained popularity because they can provide stability and structural integrity within a mechanically dynamic environment without irritation to the hosting tissues^{1,2} while they exhibit mechanical properties similar to those of soft tissues.2-5 Biodegradable elastomers can be important materials for a wide variety of medical applications including drug delivery and tissue regeneration, where (cell-seeded) constructs are designed to aid or replace damaged or diseased tissue.2-4 Examples of applications for elastomeric biodegradable biomaterials are smalldiameter vascular grafts^{6,7} and nerve conduits.8-10 Current biodegradable elastomers include poly(glycerol-co-sebacate),2 poly(citric-co-diol), 4 star poly(ε -caprolactone-co-D,L-lactide), 5,11 poly(trimethylene carbonate-co- ε -caprolactone), 12 and poly-(trimethylene carbonate-co-D,L-lactide).13

-We recently created a tough biodegradable elastomer, poly(glycerol sebacate) (PGS) which features robust mechanical properties and in vitro and in vivo biocompatibility ^{2, 14}.
-However, harsh conditions (>80 °C, <5 Pa) and long reaction times (typically >24 h) are required for its curing and thus limit the ability to polymerize directly in a tissue or to incorporate cells or temperature sensitive molecules.
+We recently created a tough biodegradable elastomer, poly-(glycerol sebacate) (PGS), which features robust mechanical properties and in vitro and in vivo biocompatibility.^{2,14} However, harsh conditions (>80 °C, <5 Pa) and long reaction times

+(typically >24 h) are required for its curing and thus limit its ability to polymerize directly in a tissue or to incorporate cells or temperature-sensitive molecules.
 As such, there is an unmet need to develop alternative processing strategies to overcome the limitations of thermally processing PGS.
 One convenient strategy is the implementation of photopolymerization.
-This technique has been utilized for several decades in biomedical research and has become an integral method for in situ delivery of resins in the practice of dentistry 15-17.
-Recently there has been great interest in using photopolymerization techniques to prepare polymeric networks for tissue engineering applications as well as for minimally invasive medical procedures ^{18,19}.
-To this end, acrylate groups have been included in polymers for participation in chemical crosslinking between polymer chains by photo-induced free-radical polymerization ^{11,20-22}.
+This technique has been utilized for several decades in biomedical research and has become an integral method for in situ delivery of resins in the practice of dentistry.^{15-17} Recently, there has been great interest in using photopolymerization techniques to prepare polymeric networks for tissue engineering applications as well as for minimally invasive medical procedures.^{18,19} To this end, acrylate groups have been included in polymers for participation in chemical cross-linking between polymer chains by photoinduced free radical polymerization.^{11,20-22}

-In this report, we describe the synthesis and characterization of a photocurable polymer based on the chemical modification of PGS with acrylate moieties (designated poly(glycerol-sebacate)-acrylate, or PGSA).
+In this paper, we describe the synthesis and characterization of a photocurable polymer based on the chemical modification of PGS with acrylate moieties (designated poly(glycerol sebacate) acrylate, or PGSA).
 PGSA can be cured rapidly (within minutes) at ambient temperatures to form polymeric networks with a wide range of mechanical properties and in vitro enzymatic degradation and hydrolysis profiles.
-Incorporation of poly(ethylene glycol)-diacrylate (PEG-DA) allowed for additional control of mechanical properties and swelling ratios in an aqueous environment.
+Incorporation of poly(ethylene glycol) diacrylate (PEG-DA) allowed for additional control of mechanical properties and swelling ratios in an aqueous environment.
 Initial experiments with photocured PGSA networks demonstrated in vitro biocompatibility by sufficient cell adherence and subsequent proliferation into a confluent cell monolayer.